 You can create active full backups manually or schedule a backup job to create active full backups periodically.

-- To create an active full backup manually, use the Active Full command from the shortcut menu of a corresponding backup job.
+- To create an active full backup manually, follow the steps described in Performing Active Full Backup.

 Active Full Backup Schedule

 Veeam Backup & Replication automatically triggers a backup job to create an active full backup, even if a regular backup job session is not scheduled on this day.
 The job session is started at the same time when the parent backup job is scheduled.
 For example, if you schedule the parent backup job at 12:00 AM Sunday through Friday, and schedule active full backup on Saturday, Veeam Backup & Replication will start a backup job session that will produce an active full backup at 12:00 AM on Saturday.

 If the parent backup job is not scheduled to run automatically or is disabled, Veeam Backup & Replication will not perform active full backup.

 If a regular backup job is scheduled together with active full backup, Veeam Backup & Replication will produce only an active full backup that will contain the latest state of the source VM.
 An incremental backup file that should have been created by the backup job schedule will not be added to the backup chain.

 Veeam Backup & Replication creates an active full backup only once a day on which active full backup is scheduled (unless you create a full backup manually).
 If you run the backup job again on the same day, Veeam Backup & Replication will perform incremental backup in a regular manner.

 If you schedule a job to start after another job (initial job), but the initial job does not run on days when the active full backup is scheduled for the chained job, Veeam Backup & Replication will not create active full backups.